h3ndrik/bellows/README.md

+# New
+* changed to asyncio.queue for received frames,
+* on uart error detection for ack timeout restart uart communication
+* catch more exceptions and handle them
+* detect better retransmits, check if they were already handled and drop them, less duplicates messages for zha

-uptodate with 0.5.1 with some  additional extensions
+* uptodate with 0.5.1 with some  additional extensions
 # bellows

 [![Build Status](https://travis-ci.org/zigpy/bellows.svg?branch=master)](https://travis-ci.org/zigpy/bellows)